Breathe Easy With Our Help

 Kern County can be hard on your lungs.
 Many smokers live in our community, and our area is plagued with poor air quality on a regular basis.
 As a result, many people need lung cancer treatment in Kern County.
 In fact, many people don't even know they need help.
 Often, lung tumors diagnosed in our area have progressed to critical stages before people make an appointment for screening.

-At The AIS Cancer Center at San Joaquin Community Hospital (SJCH), we want to turn things around.
+At the Adventist Health AIS Cancer Center, we want to turn things around.
 That's why we offer the most comprehensive lung cancer treatment program in the Bakersfield area.
 That's also why we provide in-depth and award-winning lung cancer screening programs.
 We can even help you to lower your risk of a future lung cancer problem.

 If you have cancer now, or you think you're at risk for lung cancer, you absolutely need our services.
 You might be surprised at how easy we make it to care for your lungs.